ExGranite/OnlineFoodOrderingSystem/README.md

 # Mozart - ONLINE FOOD ORDERING SYSTEM

-This is a project done in completion to the Software Engineering course.
-The framework used is Laravel 8.0.
+This is a project done in completion to the Software Engineering course. <br> The framework used is Laravel 8.0.

 ### Source Code(s):